Absconditella: Taxonomy

-Absconditella is a genus of lichenised fungi in the family Stictidaceae.
 The genus was circumscribed in 1965 by Czech lichenologist Antonín Vězda, with Absconditella sphagnorum assigned as the type species.
 Absconditella is characterised by gyalectoid apothecia with a hymenium that is not amyloid, without a dark pigment and thalli containing green algae as photobionts.
 The genus name means "hidden", a reference to the scant structure of the thallus and its small apothecia.